teenageorge/large-projects-with-custom-gradle-plugins/docs/content/large-projects-gradle-plugins.md

 ## <span style="color:#ff5f0e">Gradle plugins:</span>
 Plugins are Gradle's way of grouping reusable build logic.
-The most basic plugin can reside directly within the build.gradle(.kts), but sharing between components is impossible.
+The most basic plugin can reside directly within the `build.gradle.kts`, but sharing between components is impossible.

 The second type of plugin is called precompiled script plugin.
 These are publishable and shareable among components.
-The plugin's implementation is in the *.gradle(.kts) file directly under src/main/kotlin.
+The plugin's implementation is in any of the `*.gradle.kts` file directly under src/main/kotlin.

 The third type of plugin - the stand-alone project - is the most versatile.
 This type of plugin is a Kotlin project, i.e. you would be writing your build logic just as you would be writing your application logic.
 This article will focus on the second and third types of plugins.